 Students are taught the history, equipment, and specialties in fire service and become CPR certified.
 Clear career pathways are explored including firefighter certifications, EMT coursework, associate degrees, paramedic training programs, and bachelor’s degree programs.

 The Fire Leadership Program accepts only incoming 9th grade students.
-Incoming 9th graders who are interested in applying, should select the course on their course selection sheets, and submit an online Fire Leadership Application when it becomes available in the spring.
+Incoming 9th graders who are interested in applying, should select the course on their course selection sheets, and submit an online Fire Leadership Application.

 FPCHS students who are currently enrolled in the Fire Leadership Program do not need to reapply.